liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 >
 > This is why I always advocate that **we need digital format!** You can focus on paying for the item itself instead of shipping cost, and no worry about national law and sanctions.

+Once again, in case LifeWonders think it is just F2P respondents spamming the question, here is another chart that only have **Live A Hero players that spent in-game**.

 {% include figure-image.html path="/assets/img/survey-2024/merchandise-difficulty-spending.jpg"
-  title="Live A Hero Game Element's Score" %}
+  title="Difficulty in Buying Game Merchandise (players who spent in-game)" %}

 ## Extra Content

 {% include figure-image.html path="/assets/img/survey-2024/extra-content.jpg"
-  title="Live A Hero Game Element's Score" %}
+  title="Live A Hero Extra Content Wishlist" %}

 Other comments in no particular order: